-Identity is a crucial element in most computer security mechanisms.
-Access controls depend on identifying the users or devices that are allowed to view or use resources and keeping others out.
-We’re asked to “prove” our identities every time we board a plane, check into a hotel, make a purchase via check or credit card, or log onto a computer or secure web site.
-But the standard of proof is often very low, and in the IT world, we seem to have a misconception about what identity really is – and isn’t.
+Identity is a crucial element of information security.
+Access controls are based on correctly identifying the users or devices that are allowed to view or use resources — and keeping everyone else out.
+For example, we are asked to “prove” our identities every time we board a plane, check into a hotel, make a purchase via check or credit card, or log onto a computer or secure website.

-Identity theft in which someone pretends to be someone else by assuming that person’s identity, usually as a method to gain access to resources or obtain credit and other benefits in that person’s name.
-The victim of identity theft (here meaning the person whose identity has been assumed by the identity thief) can suffer adverse consequences if they are held responsible for the perpetrator’s actions.
-Identity theft occurs when someone uses another’s personally identifying information, like their name, identifying number, or credit card number, without their permission, to commit fraud or other crimes.
+Identity theft is when someone pretends to be another person by assuming that person’s identity, usually with the goal of gaining access to their credit and other valuable information.
+The victim of identity theft can suffer adverse consequences if they are held responsible for the perpetrator’s actions.

 - Rummaging through rubbish for personal information (dumpster diving)

 - Retrieving personal data from redundant IT equipment and storage media including PCs, servers, PDAs, mobile phones, USB memory sticks and hard drives that have been disposed of carelessly at public dump sites, given away or sold on without having been properly sanitized

 - Using public records about individual citizens, published in official registers such as electoral rolls

 - Stealing bank or credit cards, identification cards, passports, authentication tokens … typically by pickpocketing, housebreaking or mail theft

 - Common-knowledge questioning schemes that offer account verification and compromise: “What’s your mother’s maiden name?”, “what was your first car model?”, or “What was your first pet’s name?”, etc.